Encrypted-state quantum compilation scheme based on quantum circuit obfuscation for quantum cloud platforms: Introduction

 The paper is organized as follows.
-Section \ref{sec2} provides an overview of the two quantum cryptographic primitives involved in ECQCO: QHE and QiO.
-Section \ref{sec3} presents the threat model, assumptions, design and detailed technical descriptions of ECQCO, as well as its correctness and security analyses.
-In Section \ref{sec4}, we demonstrate the obfuscation effectiveness of ECQCO and include evaluations of correctness, overhead, and simulation-based attack analysis.
+Section \ref{sec2} provides preliminaries of the two quantum cryptographic primitives involved in ECQCO, namely QHE and QiO.
+Section \ref{sec3} presents the system model and detailed descriptions of ECQCO, as well as its correctness and security analyses.
+In Section \ref{sec4}, we demonstrate the obfuscation effectiveness of ECQCO and include the evaluations of correctness, overhead, and fidelity analysis.
 Finally, Section \ref{sec5} concludes the paper and discusses several open questions.